817 Victoria Road, Ryde, NSW 2112 | Property Value & History | OnTheHouse

 Property Details for 817 Victoria Rd, Ryde

-817 Victoria Rd, Ryde is a 4 bedroom, 1 bathroom House with 1 parking spaces.
-The property has a land size of 733.5m2.
+817 Victoria Rd, Ryde is a 3 bedroom, 1 bathroom House with 1 parking spaces and was built in 1843.
+The property has a land size of 760m2 and floor size of 182m2.
 While the property is not currently for sale or for rent, it was last sold in November 2023.
-There are other 4 bedroom House sold in Ryde in the last 12 months.

 Building Type